-Andy Weiss, webmaster of Pete Schumacher's excellent SEAM website, has created an expanded search page that allows you to select and search specific Shroud websites using a variety of search engines.
+Andy Weiss, webmaster of Pete Schumacher's excellent SEAM website, has created an expanded search page that allows you to select and search specific Shroud websites using Google.
 A very useful research tool for scholars and students!

 Shroud of Turin Blog by Dan Porter